nk56399/Project-2-Group-8/README.md

 # Queries:

 ### Query 1
+Which books are currently in low in inventory and how many of them are left?

 <img width="1952" height="1125" alt="image" src="https://github.com/user-attachments/assets/8003ace6-03d7-493b-9602-d1d2e3cf32c2" />

+Query 1 allows managers to see which books are currently at risk of running out by identifying all titles as low stock.
+By isolating the books with low inventory levels, managers can quickly determine which books need to be reordered.
+Sorting the results in descending order of quantity remaining shows which books should be a priority in restocking.

+Managerial Justification: Helps identify which books are low in inventory and which books need to be restocked.

 ### Query 2
+Can you gather a full list of all customers and orders?

 <img width="1797" height="1176" alt="image" src="https://github.com/user-attachments/assets/d281d6ef-08f0-4685-8a9d-04c4f32d825c" />

+Query 2 allows manager to view a complete history of each customer’s orders including the details of their payments and the employee involved in processing the order.
+By combining customers and orders into one table, managers are able to see which customers have placed orders or have placed an order and haven’t paid yet.
+This query makes it easier for managers to track customer purchasing behavior and easily access full customer order histories.

+Managerial Justification: Helps managers view each customer’s order and payment history.

 ### Query 3
+What are the top 5 highest average rated books?

 <img width="1010" height="824" alt="image" src="https://github.com/user-attachments/assets/ecccee43-80ed-40f5-aeb5-9c0e2d01ccdc" />

+Query 3 allows managers to identify which books are the best based on customer reviews by selecting only books with an average rating of 4.5 or higher.
+By joining author, book, and reviews, the query shows which authors are producing the highest rated books.
+Limiting the results to the top five and ordering them by rating makes it easy for managers to showcase their highest quality books.

+Managerial Justification: Helps managers identify the highest-rated books and their authors so they can prioritize featuring and promoting these books.

 ### Query 4
+Who does each employee report to and what is each employee’s level in the organization?

 <img width="1642" height="1148" alt="image" src="https://github.com/user-attachments/assets/242c22b8-9585-4b24-9550-c14e11bfbdf8" />

+Query 4 allows managers to understand the organizational hierarchy by labeling each employee’s job level based on who they report to.
+Using the case statement, managers are able to categorize the level and see how each employee fits into the company structure.
+Sorting by job level makes it easy to view the hierarchy from top to bottom.

+Managerial Justification: Helps managers with a clear view of the entire organization and helps them understand reporting relationships.

 ### Query 5
+Which book genre generates the most revenue?

 <img width="928" height="1070" alt="image" src="https://github.com/user-attachments/assets/b519be2a-a72b-49a4-88e4-cbfdb5e07ff5" />

+Query 5 allows managers to identify which book genre generates the most revenue by summing the publisher revenue for all books within each genre.
+By joining genre, book_has_genre, and book tables, it provides a complete view of revenue contributions across genres.
+Using the group by with rollup allows managers to see the overall total revenue that is being generated.

+Managerial Justification: Helps managers determine which book genres are the most profitable supporting the decisions on inventory and strategic investment.

 # Database Information: